-I will start saying that you don’t need them with the scope of not moving the camera when touching the trigger.
+I will start by saying that you don’t need them with the scope of not moving the camera when touching the trigger.
 Why’s that?
 Because all cameras have a self-timer setting.
 This allows you to set it to take photos in a few seconds, so no need to touch, problem solved.

 Here are some examples:

 This is a cheap remote control compatible with Sony Alpha Nex.

-You can have it for as low as about 2 dollars, and beside the trigger option, it has the opportunity – 2 seconds delay, which can be useful.
+You can have it for as low as about 2 dollars, and besides the trigger option, it has the opportunity – 2 seconds delay, which can be useful.

 According to your needs, this one can do a single shooting, continuous shooting, delay shooting, bulb shooting, interval shooting, timer shooting, schedule shooting, and repeat shooting.

 The controller is needed for a perfect picture.
 Taking the shoot with motionless gear will result in amazing results, so it is a must-have.

-I hope you found my presentation enjoyable, and please comment below if you need advice or you want to add more to this topic.
+I hope you found my presentation enjoyable, and please comment below if you need advice or want to add more to this topic.